Below are the rules for the swim. They are consistent with an unassisted marathon swim.

 4. The swimmer will be escorted by support kayakers, canoeists and a motorized boats throughout the swim.
 The swimmer will not draft off any support vessel (behind or on bow wake).

 5. The swimmer will not intentionally touch the boat, a person or any device that may assist us with floating or moving forward.
-They will touch the bottom of the sea at the start and finish only.
+She will touch the bottom of the sea at the start and finish only.

 6. The support team will hand the swimmer’s requested food items in a manner that does not aid in resting or forward progress.